We hope you’ll find the following answers helpful.

 Why are my statutory money purchase illustration (SMPI) figures different to my pension statement figures?

-Our specialist advisers have calculated the figures in your pension statement with the aim of giving you a more realistic idea of how much pension you could receive.
-They use different, more up-to-date assumptions than the industry-standard assumptions we use to calculate your SMPI.
+Our specialist advisers have calculated the figures in your main pension statement with the aim of giving you a more realistic idea of how much pension you could receive.
+They use different, more up-to-date assumptions than the industry-standard assumptions the government requires us to use to calculate your SMPI.

-The changes the government has made to SMPI assumptions now mean that we’ve had to assume that the pension you buy won’t increase with inflation every year, and that your annuity policy ceases when you die.
-The rates for buying an annuity that doesn’t increase with inflation or include a spouse’s pension are lower than the rates for one which does – this means that when we calculate the pension you could receive using the updated SMPI assumptions, we estimate you’d be able to buy more pension with your DC savings.
-This is why your SMPI projections might show a higher estimated annual pension than last year.
+The rates for buying an annuity that doesn’t increase with inflation or include a spouse’s pension are lower than the rates for one which does – this means that when we calculate the pension you could receive using the SMPI assumptions, we estimate you’d be able to buy more pension with your DC savings.
+This is why your SMPI projections might show a higher estimated annual pension than your ‘realistic’ statement.

-The ’realistic’ assumptions we use to calculate the figures in your pension statement still assume that you’ll buy an annuity that will provide a spouse’s pension and that will increase every year to help it keep up with inflation when you retire.
-As these features ‘cost’ more to buy, the estimated pension we show in your pension using our more ‘realistic’ assumption might be lower than your SMPI projection.
+The ’realistic’ assumptions we use to calculate the figures in your main pension statement still assume that you’ll buy an annuity that will provide a spouse’s pension and that will increase every year to help it keep up with inflation when you retire.
+As these features ‘cost’ more to buy, the estimated pension we show in your pension using our more ‘realistic’ assumption may be lower than the one shown in your SMPI projection.

 Assumptions